MicrosoftDocs/dynamics-365-unified-operations-public/articles/commerce/dev-itpro/pos-extension/pos-extension-basics.md

 [!include [banner](../../../includes/banner.md)]

 This topic describes the basic POS extension concepts.
-It to the Retail SDK version 10.0.18 and later.
+It applies to the Retail SDK version 10.0.18 and later.

 POS lets extension developers create customizations by using the POS API library.
 The POS APIs let you customize both business logic and UI layers of POS.